bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 But because we have **erased** away ALL **type** informatiom, we have no longer access to the data we need, to
 - answer the questions asked to the predicate functions via callbcks and
-- to continue with our processing, because we need the full interface we passed into the functions.
+- to continue with our processing, because we need the full any we passed into the functions.

 We found no solution to this pattern in ["proxy"](https://github.com/microsoft/proxy) and the other libraries we searched
 - [Boost Type Erasure](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_typeerasure/any.html#boost_typeerasure.any.conversions)